gonner22/AIPG-GenHub/README.md

 ```bash
 ./cleanup.sh
 ```
-After both containers are up and running, Aphrodite-engine will begin downloading additional models, which total around 14-48 GB in size depending on the model .
+After both containers are up and running, Aphrodite-engine will begin downloading additional models, which total around 14-48 GB in size depending on the model.
 Please allow a few extra minutes for this process to finish.
 Once completed, you will observe both containers starting to communicate with each other.

 **Note:** To interact with the Docker container, you can follow these steps:
 - To list your running containers, use the command `docker ps -a`